mrizaln/ascopet/README.md

 ## Benchmark

 In order to measure the overhead of the library, a simple benchmark was created.
 The benchmark is done by creating `Tracer` object repeatedly in an empty scope in a tight loop.
 This loop is duplicated in multiple threads corresponds to the number of core my computer has.
-Baseline overhead measurement of calling two consecutive clock call and diffing them is also done.

 ```cpp
 // ...